Common Questions About Divorce

 - They live together in Texas.

 A divorce may be required in order to end an informal marriage, except under rare circumstances.
 A lawyer can help with the divorce process.

 Under certain rare circumstances, Texas law permits marriages to be annulled.
 In contrast to divorce, which legally terminates a marriage, annulment treats the marriage as though it never existed.

 There are a number of situations in which an annulment may be granted in Texas, including:

 - Intoxication by drugs or alcohol at the time of marriage

 - Lack of mental capacity to enter into a marriage

 - Either spouse is underage

-There is no waiting period for an annulment, but the party seeking an annulment must prove to the judge any of the elements referenced above.
-Texas residents who wish to end a marriage through divorce or annulment are encouraged to speak with a family law attorney who can answer their questions and guide them through the process.
+There is no waiting period for an annulment, but the party seeking an annulment must prove any one of the elements referenced above to the judge.
+Texas residents who wish to end a marriage through divorce or annulment are encouraged to speak with a Houston attorney who can answer their questions and guide them through the process.